 Before you pick any commercial dog food brand, you must always consult with your vet.

-Hills R/D also contains high levels of antioxidants, which aim to neutralize free radicals in order to slow the disease progression.
+Low in protein and specifically adjusted to tax the dog's kidneys the least, the Hills R/D dog food also contains high levels of antioxidants, which aim to neutralize free radicals in order to slow the disease progression.

 Purina Veterinary Diets Canine Kidney Function formula contains a nitrogen trap fiber system that aims to reduce nitrogenous waste – the key waste product following protein breakdown that causes renal workload.